Pylons/pyramid/docs/narr/views.rst

   ``attr="index"`` in the page ZCML definition.
 This is most useful when the page definition is a class.

-template
+  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

+renderer

+  This is either a single term (e.g. ``json``) or a string implying a path (e.g. ``templates/views.pt``).
+If the renderer is a single term, the specified term will be used to look up a renderer implementation, and that renderer inplementation will be used to construct a response from the view return value.
+If the renderer term contains a dot (``.``), the specified term will be treated as a path, and the filename extension of the last element in the path will be used to look up the renderer implementation, which will be passed the full path.
+The renderer implementation will be used to construct a response from the view return value.

+  Note that if the view itself returns a response (see :ref:`the_response), the specified renderer implementation is never called.

-  This is a string implying a path to a filesystem template.
-Although a path is usually just a simple relative pathname (e.g. ``templates/foo.pt``, implying that the template is in the "templates" directory relative to the directory in which the ZCML file is defined), a path can be absolute, starting with a slash on UNIX or a drive letter prefix on Windows.
+  When the renderer is a path, although a path is usually just a simple relative pathname (e.g. ``templates/foo.pt``, implying that a template named "foo.pt" is in the "templates" directory relative to the directory in which the ZCML file is defined), a path can be absolute, starting with a slash on UNIX or a drive letter prefix on Windows.
 The path can alternately be a :term:`resource` "specification" in the form ``some.dotted.package_name:relative/path``, making it possible to address template resources which live in a separate package.

-The ``template`` attribute is optional.
-If it is not defined, no template is assoicated with the view.
-See :ref:`views_with_templates` for more information about view templates.
+  The ``renderer`` attribute is optional.
+If it is not defined, the "null" renderer is assumed (no rendering is performed and the value is passed back to the upstream BFG machinery unmolested).

+  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 wrapper